eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 Hackdemo Happy Hour provides an opportunity for more in depth sharing and discussion than is possible within the time constraints of the result presentations that occur at the end of the Hackathon.
 This opportunity is made available to all teams.
 As with the results presentations, participation is optional.

-Initially, we did something similar as part of Bits and Bites.
-This worked well for the Hackathon but the Bits and Bites event was eventually abandoned for other reasons.
+Initially, something similar was done as part of {{BITS-N-BITES}}.
+This worked well for the Hackathon but the Bits-N-Bites event was eventually abandoned for other reasons.
 Hackdemo Happy Hour was created as a low cost, informal event to provide a venue for the IETF community to engage with the Hackathon teams in more in depth discussions related to their projects.

 Hackdemo Happy Hour is typically Monday evening, roughly from 18:00 - 19:30, often overlapping a bit with the last working group session of the day but continuing long enough to allow everyone an opportunity to join.
 The goal is to make it convenient to attend by not conflicting with other meetings but also no running too late into the night.